 You generally use the validator in the following manner:

-In addition to the below, which explains how to find the DLL automatically, consider an option in your program that lets a user specify the exact location of the version and edition of the CSE HTML Validator DLL that he/she would like to use.
+In addition to the below, which explains how to find the DLL automatically, consider an option in your program that lets a user specify the exact location of the version and edition of the CSS HTML Validator DLL that he/she would like to use.

-Instance=LoadLibrary("csevalidator.dll").
-If the return value (Instance) is not null, then you've successfully accessed the DLL (of the last version and edition of CSE HTML Validator that was installed with administrator privileges) and should not need to perform other methods to try to locate it.
-This method will normally work if a user has installed a compatible version of CSE HTML Validator on their system.
-If this fails and the user did install CSE HTML Validator, then the installer may not have has access to install the DLL in the Windows system folder.
+Instance=LoadLibrary("csevalidator.dll")).
+If the return value (Instance) is not null, then you've successfully accessed the DLL (of the last version and edition of CSS HTML Validator that was installed with administrator privileges) and should not need to perform other methods to try to locate it.
+This method will normally work if a user has installed a compatible version of CSS HTML Validator on their system.
+If this fails and the user did install CSS HTML Validator, then the installer may not have has access to install the DLL in the Windows system folder.
 In this case, the program will be installed, but the DLL may not be easily accessible unless you first find out where it is installed on the user's system (since it will not be installed in the system folder due to access/permission issues).
 If you cannot load the library with

 General information on using the functions: